Melissa Sousa, MSW, ASW

 What values are most important to you in your work and personal life?

-Empathy is huge and very important to me.
-Especially with what I do as a living, I think a lot of people forget that players are pros, they're making money, they have deals and things like that, but people are forgetting that they're also still people and there's still things going on in their lives.
-It was easy for me coming into this job already having that mindset, because I was already working in mental health facilities and underserved areas, so I was used to already being empathetic.
-Then coming in and hearing all of their stories and giving them the space to have them talk about what's going on in their lives has also been important, because I think a lot of them haven't had that since they've been in this kind of area.
-I'm also trying to do that in my personal life too - I have friends and family where I'm like, hey, I may not know what's going on, but I need to give you the same type of empathy and care that I would at work, because I would want that back too from my friends.
-My parents always told me, you have to treat others how you want to be treated, and you have to remember that where you're at is not where someone else is at too.
-Family is also very important - I spend so much time at my job that I kind of call it my second family, and I treat them as if they're my family.
-Some of these kids come from very difficult families, so they just need someone to treat them as if they're family.
-I've had players come over and we've done dinner together, or I've gone to one of their graduations.
-Sometimes they need more than just 'cool, go to school, see you next week.'
-Family outside of work is very important for me - I try to see my family at least once a month.
+Empathy is very important to me.
+Especially with what I do as a living.
+I think a lot of people only see players as pros, making money, signing deals, but forgetting that they're also still people and deal with everyday problems like anyone else.
+It was easy for me coming into this job already having an empathetic mindset.
+Coming in and hearing all of their stories and giving them the space to have them talk about what's going on in their lives has been so important.
+A lot of them haven't had that kind of support before.
+I'm also trying to do that in my personal life too - I have friends and family, where I remind myself I may not know what's going on, but I need to give them the same type of empathy and care that I would at work.
+My parents have always told, treat others as you would want to be treated, and you have to remember that where you are in life mentally or physically, is not the same for someone else.
+Family is also very important to me - I spend so much time at my job that I kind of call them my second family.
+Some of these players come from difficult home lives, so they just need someone to treat them as if they're family.
+I've had players come over and we've done dinner together, I've also gone to one of their graduations.
+Sometimes they need more than just "cool, great training, see you next week."

 Locations